Uma Riyaz Khan

 Uma Riyaz Khan is an Indian actress.
 She has appeared in Tamil television shows and in supporting roles in a few Tamil films.
+She is the 1st runner-up of cooking reality show Cooku with Comali.

 Personal life

 Uma was the only child of her artist parents.
 Her father, Kamesh, was a music director and her mother, Kamala Kamesh, was a famous actress who is well respected in the industry.
-After losing her father at age of nine, she was single-handedly brought up by her mother.
+After losing her father aged nine, she was single-handedly brought up by her mother.
 She married Malayalam actor Riyaz Khan in 1992.
-They have two sons, Shariq Hassan and Shamarth Hassan.
+They have two sons, Shariq Hassan Khan and Shamarth Hassan Khan.

-Khan went to Fatima Convent School in Kodambakkam.
+Uma went to Fatima Convent School in Kodambakkam.
 She was a state level athlete in 100 meters, Javelin throw, and a professional dancer.
 She was a trained classical dancer, and later switched to salsa and other Latin American dance forms.

 Career

-Uma's first film was the Hindi film Muskurahat (1992) by director Priyadarshan.
+Uma's first film was Anbulla Rajinikanth and her second film was the Hindi film Muskurahat (1992) by director Priyadarshan.
 In the film she played Amrish Puri's daughter.
-She described her first movie as a 'superb' experience.
+She described her second movie as a 'superb' experience.
 She calls her work in the film Anbe Sivam (2003) as her magnum opus.
 For her performance in Mouna Guru (2011), she received a lot of appreciation in the form of awards that year.